shareresearchteam/Drawing-Machine-LSGMM/README.md

 ## File Guide

 **Code Base**:
 - Code base used to program Teensy 3.5 micro-controller via the Arduino IDE.
-The setup and loop functions are located within the main file LSGMM.ino.
+The setup and loop functions are located within the main file LSGMM_code.ino.
 The code for the 'Bezier Node' drawing can be found in the node_bezier_alg.ino file.
 The code for the 'Worn Structure' drawing can be found in the worn_structue.ino file.
 - Libraries used within the LSGMM code base.
 Add these to the Library Arduino folder before compilation.

 **Hardware Assembly**: